jancowol/Shovel/README.md

 Shovel
 ======

-A ScriptCS script pack enabling the creation of ScriptCS (.csx) build scripts.
+A [scriptcs](https://github.com/scriptcs/scriptcs) script pack enabling the creation of scriptcs (.csx) build scripts.

 What is Shovel?
 ---------------